 The end_commit subcommand takes two or more additional parameters, that are used to specify the mechanism to be called to complete any change to the configuration of the module.
-The only method currently supported is xrl which takes an XRL specification as an argument.
+The only methods currently supported are xrl which takes an XRL specification as an argument, and program which takes an executable program as an argument.
 Both start_commit and end_commit are optional.
 They provide a way to make batch changes to a module configuration as an atomic operation.